boazbk/tcs/lec_03_computation.md

 _Cellular automata_ is a model of a system composed of a sequence of _cells_, each of which can have a finite state.
 At each step, a cell updates its state based on the states of its _neighboring cells_ and some simple rules.
-As we will discuss later in this book (see [cellularautomatasec](){.ref}), cellular automata such as Conway's "Game of Life" can be used to simulate computation gates .
+As we will discuss later in this book (see [cellularautomatasec](){.ref}), cellular automata such as Conway's "Game of Life" can be used to simulate computation gates.

 ![An AND gate using a "Game of Life" configuration.
 Figure taken from [Jean-Philippe Rennard's paper](http://www.rennard.org/alife/CollisionBasedRennard.pdf).](../figure/game_of_life_and.png){#gameoflifefig .margin  }